Vizzuality/gfw-howto/_posts/01-01-01-faq-fellowship-when-is-the-technology-camp-in-dc.md

 layout: post
 ---
 <div class="content">
-	<p>The tech camp will last for three days and will take place in September 2018.</p>
+	<p>The tech camp will last for approximately 3 to 4 days and will take place between June 17th and June 21st 2019.
+Fellows should plan on arriving in DC no later than June 16th and departing no earlier than the evening of June 21st.</p>
 </div>